a-whitehouse/game-of-life/README.md

 1. Allow saving of runs in database
 2. Allow addition of custom shapes to dropdown menu by user
 3. Add styling to make web page attractive
-4. Fix bugs at grid edge
+4. Fix shape overlap at grid edge
 5. Refactor to follow JS best practices